buzzfeed/design/product-design-roles.md

 Employs design tools to solve and communicate user flows, interaction and motion.
 These tools include sketching, diagramming, interface design tools (Sketch, Photoshop, Illustrator), production HTML/CSS for the Web, or native prototyping tools (Framer, Principle) for Mobile.

 *Product Designer*
+Employs design tools to solve and communicate user flows, interaction and motion, and **knows which tool to use** depending on scope and phase of the project.
+These tools include sketching, diagramming, interface design tools (Sketch, Photoshop, Illustrator), production HTML/CSS for the Web, or native prototyping tools (Framer, Principle) for Mobile.

 *Senior Product Designer*